-Attach the wheel nut socket to the wheel wrench and loosen all the wheel nuts.
-Don't remove them yet.

-Attach the wheel wrench to the jack.
+- Attach the wheel nut socket to the wheel wrench and loosen all the wheel nuts by turning the wrench in the direction shown.
+Don't remove them yet. - Attach the wheel wrench to the jack.
 Hold the wheel wrench handle so it forms a right angle with the jack, then turn it clockwise.

-When you've turned the wrench almost as far as it will go, swing it around to the other side.
-Keep turning to raise the jack lift head a few inches.

-Position the jack under the vehicle.
+- When you've turned the wrench almost as far as it will go, swing it around to the other side.
+Keep turning to raise the jack lift head a 3 inches (76.2 mm). - Position the jack under the vehicle.
 There are two locator triangles (A) on the panels (B) near each wheel.
 Raise the lift head (C) until it fits firmly under the steel rocker flange (D) between the triangles nearest the flat tire.